 - Falling Upward: A Spirituality for the Two Halves of Life by Richard Rohr

-You can learn more about the book club selection in the LOTM Field Guide (our email newsletter) and on the information table in the Narthex.
+You can learn more about the book club selection in the LOTM eNews (our weekly email newsletter) and on the information table in the Narthex.